MrCachond0/MrCashondov2/.github/instructions/copilot.instructions.md

 - Commits should use present tense: `Add risk management`, `Fix signal logic`.
 - Pull requests must include a brief description, checklist, and pass tests.

+## 📚 Terminal executions are made in VSCode PowerShell, use propper commands